Programs & Resources for Autism - Autism Yukon

 Launch helps families prepare for and respond to key life transitions, and to guide the journey from adolescence to adulthood.
 Families will create an individualized Transition Plan with their teen or young adult and be provided with valuable information to help their teen/young adult succeed.

-This is a 6-week group that explores a variety of topics including creating a future vision, preparing for key transitions, managing health and mental health issues, finding social and recreational programs, developing life and vocational skills, exploring volunteer and work opportunities, housing and support program options, and legal and financial issues.
+This is mainly offered through our community navigation services and explores a variety of topics including creating a future vision, preparing for key transitions, managing health and mental health issues, finding social and recreational programs, developing life and vocational skills, exploring volunteer and work opportunities, housing and support program options, and legal and financial issues.

 This program is funded by the Government of Yukon.